ngzhankang/fullStackedWebDevelopmment/worksheets/project_worksheet.md

 1. Does the frontend communicate with the mobile? `(Yes/No)(N.A.)`
 2. Does the frontend communicate directly with the database? `(No)`
 3. How should the frontend display data from the database? `(When there is a query from the frontend, it sends a request to the backend, which thereafter send another request to the database to fetch the data and render back to the backend and eventually to the frontend.)`
-4. How does the frontend communicate with backend? `(Via backend whereby it sends a request to the backend, which will render the command to the db to fetch the data back to the backend and eventually the frontend side.)`
+4. How does the frontend communicate with backend? `(The frontend will send a form data for inputs received by the user and JSON-formatted data for the backend side to process and store to SQL.)`

 ---